carbon-steel/detour.nvim/README.md

 ― J.R.R.
 Tolkien, The Lord of the Rings

 # Never lose your spot!📍🗺️
 The programming process always includes interruptions where we stop writing code and go read some other code.
-These detours often come from `go-to-definition`/`declaration`/`class`/`references` but may also come from other reasons.
-These detours can branch into other detours and can make finding our way back to the start frustrating.
+This Neovim plugin helps us find our way back from these detours.

-One common way to reduce the frustrations of detours is to encapsulate the detour in a split or a tab.
+(Neo)Vim users often encapsulate detours in a split or a tab.
 However,
 * splits keep you from using most of your screen
-* Most users are not good about cleaning up splits and tabs after they're done (accumulating clutter in your workspace)
+* We're not always good about cleaning up splits/tabs (cluttering up your workspace)

 What if we used a popup window instead?